 - The vaping/e-cigarette industry is now feeling the pain of being subject to new rules added on August 8, 2016, to the Tobacco Control Act.

 - Insanitary seafood preparation and packing still remain a major HACCP violation.

-In calendar year 2016, the overall number of quality management system surveillance inspections by the FDA was slightly higher.
+In the calendar year 2016, the overall number of quality management system surveillance inspections by the FDA was slightly higher.
 Certain citation patterns are certainly emerging in 2017.
 Will the 80/20 warning letter breakdown between domestic and international manufacturers continue for the rest of 2017?